Dirty Mary, Crazy Larry: Filming

 In the same interview, Hough revealed that the ending in which the Charger crashes into the train was not in the original script.
-The novel upon which the film was based ended with the robbers colliding with a tanker truck, but the Linden filming location offered a maze of railroad crossings, the ending was changed to incorporate the collision with the locomotive.
+The novel upon which the film was based ended with the robbers colliding with a tanker truck, but since the Linden filming location offered a maze of railroad crossings, the ending was changed to incorporate the collision with the locomotive.

 Hough said the lead characters did not die in the script: "I did that myself without asking or telling anybody.
 Consequently, we would not be able to make a sequel because the leading characters were all killed.
 But a statement I really wanted to make, was: speed kills.
 If you're gonna drive a hundred miles an hour, you’ll get yourself killed, so you'd better not speed."

 Fonda said the film was shot "pretty much in sequence.
 We had about 20 exciting stunts and about five minutes worth of acting.
 We had to make our scenes count.
 Adam Roarke, Susan George, and myself were sort of like The Three Stooges I guess you could say...I had a fine time making the film.
 It was a lot of fun.”

+Although Jimmie Haskell is credited with writing the music score, the soundtrack contains no incidental music apart from the theme song "Time (Is Such a Funny Thing)", sung by Marjorie McCoy, over the opening and closing titles, and a small amount of music heard over the radio.